-i turn to my fellow forum brothers for a good source for .223 bullets. i have good sources for handgun bullets but need some direction for rifle. thanks guys i appreciate your help.
+i turn to my fellow forum brothers for a good source for .223 bullets. i have good sources for handgun bullets but need some direction for rifle. thanks guys i appreciate your help. :confused:

 Plain old dumb 55 fmj w/cannelure?
 You can get a good deal from TJ Conavera.